Saleem1975/bank-loan-report-dashboard-Excel/README.md

 📎 Reference
 This project was modeled after the educational example presented by @Chandoo in the YouTube video:
-➡️ Excel Dashboard for Bank Loans – Watch here
+➡️ Excel Dashboard for Bank Loans – Watch here: https://www.youtube.com/watch?v=yzaLl-BvHnc